 Make sure to discuss any current symptoms or unusual physical or emotional experiences you’re experiencing.
-Never let awkwardness, or embarrassment stop you from sharing with your doctor about a problem.
+Never let awkwardness or embarrassment stop you from sharing with your primary care physician about a problem.
 We’ve been trained to deal with all of your medical concerns, and you won’t be the first patient with a delicate or challenging situation.

-By asking your primary care provider the right and detailed questions, you will be able to:
+By asking detailed questions to your primary care provider or health and wellness service provider, you will be able to:

 - Know everything there is to know about your health.